bsharper/radiacode.js/README.md

 ## Usage

+1. Clone this repo: `git clone https://github.com/bsharper/radiacode-web`
-1. Open `index.html` in a Chrome-based browser (Chrome, Edge, or other Chromium-based browsers)
+2. Open `index.html` in a Chrome-based browser (Chrome, Edge, or other Chromium-based browsers)
-2. Click "Connect Bluetooth" to connect to your RadiaCode device
+3. Click "Connect Bluetooth" to connect to your RadiaCode device

 ## Requirements